 - Working in the poorest parts of the world means we can keep our costs low whilst still achieving tremendous impact.
 Your money goes further.

 - The UWS team has proven its educational concept, valueand scalability at a regional level.
 Help us take it to scale and benefit thousands more children.

-- Donating at this stage will enable UWS to step up, build a highly effective, sustainable team, and help 50,000 children the next five years.
+- Donating at this stage will enable UWS to step up, build a highly effective, sustainable team, and help the goal of reaching 50,000 children by the end of 2018.

 - UWS delivers a phenomenal return on your donation: primary education for each student costs $200 and would generate an incremental $33,000 over that student’s lifetime – your donations offer a social return on investment of 16,500%.